AlexWaygood/typeshed-stats/examples/example.md

     - Explicitly `Incomplete` (or partially `Incomplete`) variables: 74
 - Class definitions:
     - Total class definitions: 36
     - Class definitions with `Any`: 0
     - Class definitions marked as at least partially `Incomplete`: 0

+---

+## Info on typeshed's stubs for `translationstring`

+### Stub distribution name

+`types-translationstring`

+### Number of lines

+73 (excluding blank lines)

+### Package status: *up to date*

+These stubs should be fairly up to date.
+In typeshed's CI, [stubtest][] tests these stubs against the latest version of the runtime package that's available.

+### Upload status: *uploaded*

+These stubs are currently uploaded to PyPI.

+### Stubtest settings in CI: *error on missing stub*

+Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

+In CI, stubtest is run on `linux` only.

+Typeshed currently has 4 unique allowlist entries for `translationstring` when running stubtest in CI.

+### Pyright settings in CI: *strict*

+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

+### Statistics on the annotations in typeshed's stubs for `translationstring`

+- Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
+    - Annotated parameters: 62
+    - Unannotated parameters: 0
+    - Explicit `Any` parameters: 6
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
+- Returns:
+    - Annotated returns: 18
+    - Unannotated returns: 0
+    - Explicit `Any` returns: 1
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
+- Variables:
+    - Annotated variables: 4
+    - Explicit `Any` variables: 1
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0
+- Class definitions:
+    - Total class definitions: 7
+    - Class definitions with `Any`: 0
+    - Class definitions marked as at least partially `Incomplete`: 0